Anniken Huitfeldt: 2022

-Following criticism from the Polish prime minister, Mateusz Morawiecki, who said that Norway should share their oil and gas income with less wealthier countries; Huitfeldt responded, saying: "If we compare with other countries, Norway has already contributed with significant amounts.
+Following the criticism from Polish prime minister, Mateusz Morawiecki, who said that Norway should share their oil and gas income with less wealthier countries; Huitfeldt responded, saying: "If we compare with other countries, Norway has already contributed with significant amounts.
 We have shown that we are a country with a big heart and great solidarity with the Ukrainian people.
 It is clear that the country has enormous needs now to build housing, schools, but also the judicial system and democratic institutions, so we are prepared to participate in it."

-On 15 June, Huitfeldt visited UN humanitarian workers on the Turkish-Syrian border, and to meet the Turkish foreign minister Mevlüt Çavuşoğlu to discuss NATO expansion.
+On 15 June, Huitfeldt visited UN humanitarian workers on the Turkish-Syrian border, and to meet Turkish foreign minister Mevlüt Çavuşoğlu to discuss NATO expansion.
 She expressed hopes for a resolution to be reached at the upcoming NATO summit, and commented on Swedish and Finnish membership: "I am concentrating on finding a solution to this question.
 I believe that it is also in Turkey's self-interest that decisions are made in NATO.
 The security of the entire alliance will be better, and Sweden and Finland will provide resources to NATO, which will also benefit Turkey".
 Regarding accusations of harbouring PKK members similar to those made against Sweden and Finland, she said: "This is something we have had different assessments of, and something I have rejected in meetings with representatives of the Turkish authorities.
 In Norway, this is part of freedom of expression.
 And otherwise it is a question the judicial system may have to consider".

 On 24 July, she condemned a Russian attack against a grain harbour in Odesa, Ukraine; calling the situation in the country "pitch black" in the wake of the Russian-Ukrainian corn export agreement.
 Huitfeldt stated: "Although the situation in Ukraine is pitch black, this agreement was a sign of something that could pull things in a different direction.
 Then comes this attack.
 Of course we get restless.
 The attack increases distrust between the parties, and it is very serious".

 In early August, the Russian embassy announced that they would be contacting the Norwegian government about Huitfeldt's response at the end of June, to a question from her predecessor, Ine Eriksen Søreide, where Huitfeldt referred to Russia as "authoritarian" and that the country showed stronger "totalitarian signs".
 Her full response to Søreide was: "The Putin-regime has gone from being authoritarian to showing stronger totalitarian signs".